 In an effort to ensure all students have access to health services, Kalamazoo College requires all students to carry adequate health insurance.
 To comply with Kalamazoo College’s Health Insurance policy, students must complete enrollment in the Kalamazoo College Student Health Insurance Plan or provide proof of comparable insurance under another US healthcare plan EACH ACADEMIC YEAR by August 1st.

 The ANNUAL health insurance enrollment/waiver period is April-August to be completed at www.kzoo.edu/AIGhealthinsurance.

-Please note, to waive the Kalamazoo College Student Health Insurance Plan, the health insurance you choose must be:
+Please note, to waive the Kalamazoo College Student Health Insurance Plan, your health insurance must meet the following requirements:

-- based in the United States (compliant with all federal guidelines)
+- based in the United States (compliant with all Federal PPACA guidelines)